rhysd/hgrep/README.md

 - Only for `bat-printer` feature
   - `--custom-assets`: Load bat's custom assets from cache.
 Note that this flag may not work with some version of `bat` command

-See `--help` for full list of options.
+See `--help` for the full list of available options in your environment.

 ### Generate completion scripts

 Shell completion script for `hgrep` command is available. `--generate-completion-script` option generates completion script and prints it to stdout.
 [Bash][bash], [Zsh][zsh], [Fish][fish], [PowerShell][pwsh], [Elvish][elvish] are supported.
-See `--help` for argument of the option.
+See `--help` for the argument of the option.

-This is an example to setup the completion script on Zsh.
+This is an example of setup the completion script on Zsh.

 ```sh
 # Let's say we set comps=~/.zsh/site-functions